-A solderable coating is added to the package leads to prevent oxidization and to keep solder wettability of Electrical Plating the package leads.
+Electrical Plating A solderable coating is added to the package leads to prevent oxidization and to keep solder wettability of the package the electrode pad of the substrate through a reflow oven.

-Ball Mount and

-Each electrode pad of the substrate is first printed with flux, after which solder balls are mounted, heated and attached to the electrode pad of the substrate through a reflow oven.
+Ball Mount and Reflow Each electrode pad of the substrate is first printed with flux, after which solder balls are mounted, heated and attached to each other.

-Forming involves the proper configuration of the device packages leads, and singulation separates the Forming/Singulation packages from each other.
+Forming/Singulation Forming involves the proper configuration of the device packages leads, and singulation separates the packages from